Shepard S. Woodcock

-Shepard S. Woodcock (1824-1910) was an American architect practicing in Boston, Massachusetts during the second half of the nineteenth century.
+Shepard S. Woodcock (1824–1910) was an American architect practicing in Boston, Massachusetts during the second half of the nineteenth century.

 Early life and training

-Shepard S. Woodcock was born on October 6, 1824, in Sidney, Maine to Franklin and Clymena Woodcock, née Sawtell.
+Shepard S. Woodcock was born on October 6, 1824, in Sidney, Maine.
 At the age of seventeen he went to Stow, Massachusetts to serve as an apprentice to a carpenter.
 After his apprenticeship ended, he moved to Boston, where he carried on the carpentry trade for more than ten years.
 During this period he studied architecture on his own time.

 Professional career

 In 1854, Woodcock retired from the carpenter's trade and opened an architect's office in Boston.
 In 1857 he was joined by George F. Meacham, and they had formed a partnership by 1858.
 The firm of Woodcock & Meacham was dissolved in 1864, when Meacham opened his own office.
 Woodcock practiced independently for the remainder of his career.
 By 1888 his reputation was such that he was called as an expert witness in an inquiry into the construction of the High Service Pumping Station at Chestnut Hill.
 At this time he estimated that he had designed at least 140 churches.
 Indeed, the bulk of his identifiable projects are churches for Protestant denominations, though he was also responsible for town halls, libraries, schools, office and mercantile buildings, banks, private residences and monuments.

 Woodcock was admitted to the Massachusetts Charitable Mechanic Association in 1857, and was an active member of the organization until his death.
 He was elected to fellowship in the Boston Society of Architects in 1867, which became affiliated with the American Institute of Architects in 1870.
 He resigned from the organization in 1877.